thegoodideaco/visualizing-hierarchies/src/views/about.md

 hierarchies are `unidirected` trees that follow specific rules:

-1. There must be a single root node with no parent
+> There Must be a single root node with no parent
+>
-2. All nodes must have an edge
+> All nodes must have an edge
+>
-3. Must be acylic
+> Must be acylic
+>
-4. Each node can only have 1 parent
+> Each node can only have 1 parent

+## Uses

 Hierarchies serve many purposes, and we use them on a daily basis

-- DOM Elements
+1. DOM Elements
-- Folders / Files
+1. Folders / Files
-- Decision Trees
+1. Decision Trees
-- Binary Trees
+1. Binary Trees
-- Family Trees
+1. Family Trees
-- Geography
+1. Geography
-- Organograms
+1. Organograms
-- Taxonomy
+1. Taxonomy
-- Word Trees
+1. Word Trees

 And so on...